Psychology Major

 • To encourage students to gain some exposure to the clinical psychology profession (e.g., to the tasks clinicians perform and/or to special populations with whom they work).

 Completion of all six courses listed below is required to earn the designation of ‘Clinical Concentration’ on a student’s transcript.
-Of these six courses, up to and no more than 3 may also count toward the Psychology major requirements.
+Specifically, PSY 232, PSY 300, and PSY 301 will count for the Clinical Concentration, but will not count as Psychology major requirements.
+PSY 231, PSY 236/237, and PSY 390 will count for both the Clinical Concentration and as Psychology major requirements.

 PSY 231Developmental Psychology3